thepoly/docs/Style Guide.md

 Use *Heffner Alumni House* on first reference, *Alumni House* subsequently.

 #### height
-"six feet three" and 6'3" (no spaces) are both acceptable.
-Do not say "six foot three" (not sure about when to use foot vs. feet tbh)
+"six feet three," "six-foot-eight-inches," "6'3" (no spaces) are all acceptable.
+Do not say "six foot three".

 #### Hockey Line
 A forgotten Rensselaer tradition.